 Understanding the cost of a transaction is a key metric for any merchant.
-Different payment methods attract different costs.
-For card payments, one of the most significant is known as the 'interchange fee'.
-Yet, many merchants don't have a clear view of what it is or how much it costs them.
-That makes it harder for them to manage the cost more effectively, which in turn hurts their profit margins.
+That said, different payment methods attract different costs.
+For card payments, one of the most significant is known as the "interchange fee".
+Yet, many merchants don't have a clear view of what it is or how much it costs.
+That makes it harder to manage costs more broadly, and can harm profit margins.

 What are interchange fees?

-Interchange fees are transaction fees that merchants must pay the card-issuing banks whenever customers use credit or debit cards to make purchases from their stores.
+Interchange fees are transaction fees that merchants must pay when taking payment via credit or debit card.
 Interchange fees cover:

 All issuing banks expose themselves to risks when they give credit cards to consumers; however, they offset those risks by charging the merchants that accept their cards.